How to Submit a Quit Claim Deed in Kentucky

 What is the process of filing a quitclaim deed in Kentucky?

 To file a quitclaim deed in Kentucky, get the current deed from the county clerk’s office.
 Fill out a Kentucky quitclaim deed form with the necessary details.
-Ensure that all parties sign it and that it is notarized by a notary public.
-Submit the completed deed to the county clerk’s office along with the required filing fee.
+Ensure that all parties sign it and that a notary public notarizes it.
+Submit the completed deed and the required filing fee to the county clerk’s office.

 How can I upload or scan my quitclaim deed document for filing?